 Follow standard rules for capitalization.
 Do not capitalize words to show that they are important.
 Capitalize proper nouns.
-Proper nouns include specific names of persons, places, schools and organizations, and titles of a person, organization or document.
+Proper nouns include specific names of people, places and organizations.

 Use sentence case for titles and headings.
 Sentence case capitalizes only the first word of the title or heading.